 - Compress Your Image.
 When posting the image to your blog, compress the image so that it is not massive in size – it also makes it easier for others to share (because that's what we want, right?)

-- Don’t go too long!
+- Don't go too long!
 Yes, you can go as long as you like with an infographic.
 Some people recommend not going over 8000 pixels in height, but to be honest, I have found that the biggest shares we get with infographics are on images that are only 5000 in length.
 So keep it around 5000 and you should be kicking goals.
-And seriously, how much information do you want to cram in?
+Seriously, how much information do you want to cram in?
 If you go longer than that you should consider moving some of the content to a second infographic.

 - Size Does Matter!
 Yes, infographics are traditionally “long” but what about a shorter one?
 Sometimes just a change in the shape of images on the newsfeed will make an image stand out.
 Many images are portrait sized (2:3 aspect ratio).
 Many infographics are super long.
 Try something mid-length or maybe even 1500-2000 pixels long.
 It will stand out, trust me.